firesim/firesim/README.md

 # Gotcha's and potentially unintuitive behavior
 ## Incremental Builds
-It can be very frustrating to accidentally rebuild a complex workload from scratch, especially if you've modified it in some what. sw-manager tries to avoid this by performing incremental builds.
+It can be very frustrating to accidentally rebuild a complex workload from scratch, especially if you've modified it in some what. marshal tries to avoid this by performing incremental builds.
 Regardless of changes in the base workload, or changes in your workload config, your image will only be regenerated if you run 'clean' first.
 However, any image files ('overlay' or